ibm-messaging/mq-gitops-samples/README.md

 Disclaimer

-The samples are provided AS-IS without warranty of any kind, express or implied.
+All samples in this repository are provided AS-IS without warranty of any kind, express or implied.
 IBM shall not be responsible for any damages arising out of the use of, or otherwise related to, these samples.